BlackArch/blackarch/docs/HOWTO-DEV.md

 - Read and refer always to ArchLinux's wiki pages.
 There is further documentation for each individual tool/file inside the file, any files without documentation should be documented.

 - If you are new try to follow other developers's work as much as possible.
-Talk to us on IRC / Discord for further details.
+Talk to us on Matrix for further details.
 We've got our own private channels to discuss.

 - Any work is much appreciated.
 Even if it's a version bump on a package or a